Is It Possible to Eat Too Much Avocado?

 Look, I don't mean to get too swoony on avocados.
 But the once-humble, now-superstar food is basically perfect.
 We enjoy them in sandwiches, omelets, smoothies, soups, and, of course, smashed on toast.
 They've even made their way into pudding and brownies.
 And as we slice, scoop, and scarf down what is technically categorized as a fruit, we pat ourselves on the back because it's such a superfood.
 (Related: 5 Amazing Health Benefits of Avocado)

 Keri Gans, R.D.N., owner of Keri Gans Nutrition, says that avocados have earned that superfood status thanks to their vitamin, fiber, and healthy monounsaturated fat content.
-“Unlike saturated fat, monounsaturated fats are healthy fats, which have been known to decrease the risk for heart disease.”
+"Unlike saturated fat, monounsaturated fats are healthy fats, which have been known to decrease the risk for heart disease."
 Furthermore, this type of fat helps our bodies absorb fat-soluble vitamins A, K, D, and E–and feel more satiated after eating.
-(Related: Frozen Avocado Slices Are Now Available in Grocery Stores—But How Do They Taste?)
+(Related: Frozen Avocado Slices Are Now Available in Grocery Stores-But How Do They Taste?)"Avocados also have 10 grams of fiber and are naturally sodium-, cholesterol-, and trans-fat-free, so replacing nutrient-lacking foods with avocados is a health win," says Bonnie Taub-Dix, RDN, author of Read It Before You Eat It: Taking You from Label to Table and a spokesperson for the California Avocado Commission (CAC).

 But as the saying goes, it's possible to have too much of a good thing.
 "More is not necessarily better," says Gans.
 (Related: 7 Gifts for Your Avocado-Obsessed Friend)